-I am a big believer in layers, redundancy and modular “prepping.”
-I don’t get locked into a conventional way of thinking, I try to think in terms of “mission.”
+I am a big believer in layers, redundancy, and modular “prepping.”
+I don’t get locked into the conventional way of thinking as most prepper “experts” do.
+I try to think in terms of, and focus on, “mission.”
 And the same applies to my “Go Bag” and how it integrates with my overall philosophy on my “prepper” way of life.

 So, as always, I always designate a “mission” for everything I have.
 For my gear and equipment I want ensure that I am staying on task, staying focused and not just acquiring “stuff” for its own sake.
 So here is my “Go Bag” mission:

-A bag that contains the absolute minimum to defend myself, my family and begin the trip for my survival cache.
-To minimally survive independent of the house, shed, shop ,vehicle or work environment.
-And to do so while maintaining as low a profile as possible.
+A bag that contains the absolute minimum to defend myself, my family and begin the trip to my survival cache.
+To minimally survive independent of any other source of resources while maintaining as low a profile as possible.

 This bag was to be small, lightweight, low-profile and something I could grab if I couldn’t grab anything else.
 This would be the bag that I could carry anywhere and it would not raise any attention, let alone suspicion.
 In other words, this would be the lowest level building block of survival bag…a “go bag.”